Murder of Stacy Errickson: Aftermath

 Three days after Marcel Williams's death sentence was carried out, serial killer Kenneth Dewayne Williams became the fourth and final condemned prisoner to be executed in Arkansas on April 27, 2017.
-Since then, there have been no more inmates scheduled for execution in Arkansas as of 2024.
+Since then, there have been no more inmates scheduled for execution in Arkansas as of 2026.

 In response to the public backlash and criticisms against the accelerated rate of executions in Arkansas, state governor Asa Hutchinson stated that he "absolutely made the right decision" to ensure the law ran its course and fulfilled the ends of justice.
 Hutchinson, who made the statement a day after the execution of Kenneth Williams, stated that he was obliged by the law to order the death sentences to be carried out and brought a conclusion to the men's respective cases.
 He also noted that given his experience with back-to-back jury trials in the past, the compressed time frame was necessary at this point.

 The case of Marcel Williams was adapted into an episode of the Life and Death Row documentary series by BBC Three in 2018.

 On February 20, 2019, state representative Rebecca Petty (whose daughter was murdered by a relative) proposed a bill to set limitations on the death row last meal budgets, stating that death row prisoners should only order food catered to the general prison population for their last meal before their executions, and the last meal orders of Williams and three others put to death back in April 2017 was cited as one of the recent last meal orders Arkansas faced.

+For the next nine years, the executions of both Marcel Williams and Jack Jones in Arkansas have remained the most recent instance of a U.S. death penalty state carrying out two executions on the same day.
+This record was broken on July 28, 2026, when Florida executed two convicted murderers – James Aren Duckett (Note: James Duckett, a former police officer, was sentenced to death for the 1987 rape and murder of 11-year-old Teresa McAbee.
+Duckett was initially set to be executed on March 31, 2026, but his execution was stayed a few days before the date due to post-conviction DNA testing matters, before the Florida Supreme Court overturned the stay four months later, leading to Governor Ron DeSantis to sign a new death warrant for Duckett.) and Dominick Occhicone (Note: Dominick Occhicone was convicted and sentenced to death for the 1986 murders of Martha and Raymond Artzner, his former girlfriend's parents.
+He was also the oldest prisoner to receive an execution date in Florida.) – on the same day by lethal injection.